GuillaumeRoss/recyclebin/content/posts/annoyinglinks.md

 If you insist on using magic/tragic links by default, at least consider offering a robust alternative, such as [passkeys](https://fidoalliance.org/passkeys/), especially if your audience is technical and privacy-focused.

+_Update: This great post by Ricky Mondello was pointed out to me and explains how passkeys can make this better.
+I highly recommend reading it._ [Magic Links Have Rough Edges, but Passkeys Can Smooth Them Over](https://rmondello.com/2025/01/02/magic-links-and-passkeys/)

 {{< goatcounter >}}